rannn367/tp/docs/DeveloperGuide.md

 #### **Use Case: Edit a Customer**
 **MSS**
-1. Café owner requests to edit a customer’s details.
+1. Café owner requests to edit a customer's details.
 2. System prompts for details to edit.
 3. Café owner provides updated details.
 4. System validates and updates the details.